dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 ## Embedded entities

-Owned entities are embedded in the same item as the owner.
+For Cosmos, owned entities are embedded in the same item as the owner.
 To change a property name use [ToJsonProperty](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.ToJsonProperty):

 [!code-csharp[PropertyNames](../../../../samples/core/Cosmos/ModelBuilding/OrderContext.cs?name=PropertyNames)]